ColinODwanny/ground_and_go/README.md

 * Forced light mode so pages wouldn't get scrambled. ✅
 * Created a button to delete an account. ✅
 * Updated App Icon with a little color. ✅
+* Users can resume flow when they log out and log back in

+  Users being able to resume flow upon login is a feature that's actively being worked on.
+As there were many issues with getting other things up and running there was no time for it in this sprint.

 ## Sprint 3 Changes